smikhalevski/roqueform/packages/react/README.md

 ## Eager and lazy re-renders

 Let's consider the form with two `FieldRenderer` elements.
-One of them renders the value of the root field and the other one renders an input that updates the derived field:
+One of them renders the value of the root field and the other one renders an input that updates the child field:

 ```tsx
 const App = () => {